TandyRum1024/gms-bjortfx-filter/README.md

 ![example](pics/shadowmask_after.png)

-This creates this peculiar alternating patterns of red, gree and blue that is commonly seen on the CRT screens.
+This creates this peculiar alternating patterns of red, green and blue that is commonly seen on the CRT screens.

 For the scanlines, I used a very similar method.
 But instead of using textures, I've used the screen's UV coordinates to calculate the vertically alternating pattern and used that for applying the scanlines.